2. Basis of Presentation and Summary of Significant Accounting Policies

 Because certain information and footnote disclosures have been condensed or omitted, these unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes contained in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2016, as amended (the “2016 Form 10-K”) as filed with the SEC.
 In management’s opinion, all normal and recurring adjustments considered necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented have been included.
 Management believes that the disclosures made in these unaudited condensed consolidated interim financial statements are adequate to make the information not misleading.
 The results of operations for the interim periods presented are not necessarily indicative of the results for the entire year.

 Effective January 1, 2017, the Company changed the manner in which it accounts for federal and state universal service fees and surcharges in its consolidated statement of operations.
 The Company now includes the amounts collected in revenues, and reports the associated costs in cost of revenues, and this change has been applied retrospectively in the Company’s consolidated financial statements for all periods presented.
-As a result, both the Company’s revenues and cost of revenues for the three months ended March 31, 2017 and 2016 include $0.7 million and $0.6 million, respectively, of governmental fees and surcharges.
+As a result, both the Company’s revenues and cost of revenues for the three and six months ended June 30, 2017 include $0.7 million and $1.4 million, respectively, of federal and state universal service fees and surcharges.
+Revenues and cost of revenues for the three and six months ended June 30, 2016 include $0.6 million and $1.2 million, respectively, of federal and state universal service fees and surcharges.

-During the three months ended March 31, 2017 and 2016, comprehensive loss was equal to the net loss amounts presented for the respective periods in the accompanying condensed consolidated interim statements of operations.
+During the three and six months ended June 30, 2017 and 2016, comprehensive loss was equal to the net loss amounts presented for the respective periods in the accompanying condensed consolidated interim statements of operations.
 Also, as discussed further below, effective January 1, 2017 the Company early adopted Accounting Standards Update (“ASU”) 2016-18, Restricted Cash.

 Since inception, the Company has incurred significant net losses.
-At March 31, 2017, the Company had a working capital deficit of $8.8 million and stockholders’ equity of $6.9 million.
+At June 30, 2017, the Company had a working capital deficit of $14.1 million and stockholders’ equity of $4.2 million.
 At December 31, 2016, the Company had a working capital deficit of $6.6 million and stockholders’ equity of $9.2 million.
-The Company’s consolidated cash balance at March 31, 2017 was $6.6 million.
-While the Company believes it has sufficient cash to fund its operations and meet its operating and debt obligations for the next twelve months, it may be required to either raise additional capital, limit its discretionary capital expenditures or borrow amounts available under its revolving credit facility to support its business plan.
+The Company’s consolidated cash balance at June 30, 2017 was $2.4 million.
+While the Company projects that it has sufficient cash to fund its operations and meet its operating and debt obligations for the next twelve months, it may be required to either raise additional capital, limit its discretionary capital expenditures or borrow amounts available under its revolving credit facility to support its business plan.
 There is currently no commitment for any additional funding and there can be no assurances that funds will be available on terms that are acceptable to the Company, or at all.

 Principles of Consolidation